Staleness-Centric Optimizations for Parallel Diffusion MoE Inference

 State-of-the-art methods use displaced parallelism~\cite{distri, pipefusion} to overlap communication and computation in distributed diffusion inference.
 By asynchronously initiating communication in one step and using the results in the subsequent step, it reduces blocking time.

 However, displaced parallelism results in a two-step staleness, causing severe quality degradation: tokens dispatched in one step only reach their designated experts in the next, and the results are then combined two steps later, with FID increased from 5.31 to 8.27.

-The proposed \textbf{interweaved parallelism reduces staleness by half compared to displaced parallelism}, achieving a one-step staleness instead of two.
-In our approach, the asynchronous all-to-all dispatch is launched at each step asynchronously but is not deferred to the subsequent step for processing.
-Instead, the results of the dispatch operation are utilized in the following stage within the same step, as depicted in Figure \ref{fig:arch}.
-After processing by the expert, the results are sent to the next step.
-This method effectively reduces the staleness to a single step, compared to the two-step staleness seen in displaced parallelism.
-The structure of interweaved parallelism creates a flow where the expert processing and remaining model layers are ``interwoven'' As each step progresses, computation alternates between current-layer processing and the expert output from the prior layer, which allows for streamlined data flow.